microsoft/MixedReality-SpectatorView/samples/Build2019Demo.Unity/README.md

 - **Plugins:** This folder contains parts of the ASA plugin that need to be in this location.

 ## Troubleshooting

+### __Issue:__ Reference Rewriter Errors related to System.Numeric.* types
+The MixedRealityToolkit-Unity project introduces some dependencies on System.Numerics.* types that can cause errors when building the UWP player.
+That going said, although these errors are generated during the build, they do not prevent the build from succeeding.
+Its suggested to ignore these errors when building the sample application for the time being.

+### __Additional Issues__
-For up to date information on troubleshooting build issues, checkout the `Troubleshooting` section in our detailed setup steps [here](../../doc/SpectatorView.Setup.md).
+For more information on troubleshooting other build issues, checkout the `Troubleshooting` section in our detailed setup steps [here](../../doc/SpectatorView.Setup.md).